Menu

 Project proposals are reviewed quarterly, following the academic calendar.
 Project proposals are measured against the campus strategic goals, operational alignment, feasibility, resources, and current technology.
 The project prioritization process includes:

 1. Project scoring: Use of a project prioritization matrix allows for structured decision making.
-An overall weighted score is generated that represents the project’s value to the campus.
+An overall score is generated that represents the project’s value to the campus.
 The higher the score, the more value.
-The scoring is performed by Information Technology managements, with final approval provided by Executive Management.
+The scoring is performed by Information Technology managements, with final approval provided by the Executive Management.

 2. Funding availability: Ability to secure funds to carry out the project and maintain the project.